zhouwenbin2001/MIT-Online-Program/BA Group Projects/README.md

 # Remarks

-The results of KNN and the remaining sections of ```train_state.ipynb``` file was not shown because it took me too long to run this part of my code on my laptop right before uploading this file to GitHub.
-Anyways, the rest of the code is indeed executable.
+The results of KNN and the remaining sections of ```train_state.ipynb``` file was manually interrupted because it took me too long to run this part of my code on my laptop right before uploading this file to GitHub, but anyways, the rest of the code should work just fine.